CoronalRain/SelfAvoidance/README.md

 ## Installation

 Start by ensuring that all dependencies are installed.
-The Mandelbrot Visualizer requires the numpy, matplotlib, and docopt packages.
+The Self-Avoiding Walks Visualizer requires the numpy, matplotlib, and docopt packages.

 Next, clone this repository.